review№ 14 · Issue 47· 7 min read

 Free Plan vs. ChatGPT Free

 This comparison comes up constantly.
 ChatGPT's free tier gives you unlimited conversations with GPT-4o-mini and limited GPT-4o access.
-No word cap, no monthly reset.
+No article cap, no monthly reset.
 For raw text generation, ChatGPT free is more generous.

 But ChatGPT doesn't have content templates, SEO meta generation, brand voice training, or an article writer workflow.
 If you just need a chatbot, ChatGPT wins.
 If you need a structured content generation pipeline, even Writesonic's limited free plan offers more workflow tooling.